 Common Name: Weeping Spruce

-Picea breweriana is a Evergreen Tree up to 15.00 metres tall.
+Picea breweriana is an evergreen tree that can grow up to 15.00 metres tall.

 It has edible and miscellaneous uses.